 It has been oppressively hot and humid for most of the past few weeks so I’ve been spending all my time inside.
-When I haven’t been working on The Cottage, I’ve been working quite a bit on the basement and weeding out more stuff.
+I’ve been working quite a bit on the basement and weeding out more stuff.
 I’m rapidly approaching my total of 1000 things to get rid of for the year and it’s only July!

 I had a guest post over at Not So Formulaic.
-I hope you will hop over to Ginny’s site and read Twice-Exceptional Parenting is Life Changing – Buckle Up for the Ride.
+I hope you will hop over to Ginny’s site and read:

 We had a good conversation in the comments about minimalism in response to my post Why I Reject Minimalism and Embrace My Cozy Living History.